hiep4hiep/XSOAR-Email-Communication/README.md

 - Email Body: write new email by using XSOAR default Markdown editor.
 - Hit Send button

+With reply email, the Email To and Email Subject will be pre-filled when analysts select a Topic to reply to.

 ![image](https://user-images.githubusercontent.com/41276379/174948735-63d3bdb9-5b0e-4fbf-9657-4edd6da4effd.png)

 ### Email Ask User
-- Use similar set up to the OOTB EmailAskUser
+This Email tab can also manage EmailAskUser communication.
+The email ask user communication will be stored and viewed on Email tab.
+The playbook set up is similar to the OOTB EmailAskUser, only need to:
 - Change EmailAskUser task to use **EmailAskUserNew** script
 - Change EmailAskUserResponse task to use **EmailAskUserResponseNew** script
-- The email ask user communication will be stored and viewed on Email tab

 ## Set it up
 Go to About > Troubleshooting > Import the tar.gz file of this content pack